jacquesguillory/Flashcard-Generator/README.md

 # Flashcard-Generator
-This is a basic flashcard application; the purpose of which is to practice using constructors
+This is a basic backend for a flashcard generator application; the purpose of which is to practice using constructors.